-Although it doesn’t offer any grants in name, the state’s Roberta B. Willis Scholarship functions as one.
+Although it doesn’t offer any grants in name, the state has the Roberta B. Willis Scholarship, which functions as one.
 Based on merit and financial need, high school seniors and graduates could receive up to $5,250 (at a four-year school) or $4,650 (at a two-year school) per academic year.

-To qualify, Connecticut residents must be in the top 20 percent of their high school class, register an SAT score of 1,210 or more, or record at least a 27 on the ACT.
+To qualify, Connecticut residents must be in the top 20% of their high school junior class, register an SAT score of 1,210 or more, or record at least a 27 on the ACT.
 Applications are completed through high school guidance offices.

-The state’s Higher Education Office offers the Scholarship Incentive Program (SCIP).
+The state’s Higher Education Office offers the Scholarship Incentive Program.
 It gifts $1,000 awards to financially needy, high-performing undergraduate and graduate students.
 There is a minimum GPA requirement of 2.5.

 District of Columbia

-The nation’s capital offers the DC Tuition Assistance Grant (DCTAG).
+The nation’s capital offers the DC Tuition Assistance Grant.
 It offers two types of annual awards: